AlexiWolf/wolf_engine_old/README.md

 ### Features

 These are the currently planned features for Wolf Engine.
-Not all of them are ready yet, so this check-list is provided to show you what is and is not ready, and to help you decide if Wolf Engine is right for your project.
+Not all of them are ready yet, so this check-list is provided to show you what is and is not ready.

 - [x] Core Engine
   - [x] Main Loop